shradha-maharjan/Code-Completion-Project/CODE-RajulShakywar/README.md

 ***
 Note:
 1. We need to configure causal-model job with root permissions unless no File I/O opertation can be performed inside job container.
 2. When we run a job with an infinite sleep command, it keeps the job running indefinitely until we manually delete it.
-We need this setup because we want to access the container created by the job and observe the runAsUser ID required in step IX to run the job with root permissions.
+We need this setup because we want to access the container created by the job and see the runAsUser ID required in step IX to run the job with root permissions.
 ***
 - `!kubectl create -f ./causal_model_job.yml`